alitinker/testing123-demo/readme.markdown

 ##Build

-After you've installed the items listed above and the dependencies, build the dist files by running this command:

-	gulp build

 If you want to play around with the project files and change them, use this command to watch the files and recompile them when a change has been made.
 It will also spin up a local server, allowing you to view the app by navigating to http://localhost:8080/:

 	gulp watch